Pam and David Rogers traveled to Jordan, Israel and Egypt with Audley.

 Jordan was busier by comparison, but even in Petra visitors were few and it was a pleasure to walk down The Siq and ancient streets with only our guide for company.
 The Roman city of Jerash was an equally wonderful sight.
 Had there not been a school visit, we'd have had the city to ourselves.
 A night under canvas in the desert of Wadi Rum was an unforgettable experience – we were captivated by the spectacular sunset giving way to a canopy of stars and, hours later an ethereal sunrise.

 In Israel, Jerusalem was busy, but not heaving, and Galilee was quiet apart from the Mount of Beatitudes.
 An early misty morning trip in a small boat on Lake Tiberias was mesmerising and the Church of the Annunciation in Nazareth was awe-inspiring in the silence.
-The lack of fellow travellers allowed us to engage in a more meaningful way with the locals and we always felt welcome and safe.
+The lack of fellow travelers allowed us to engage in a more meaningful way with the locals and we always felt welcome and safe.

 Anyone who wishes to see these ancient sites in peace and quiet should no longer delay their departure.
 Your arrival will bring hope to the people that a more stable future is not far away.